 It is recommended that your party bring food and drinks for the day, sunscreen, and sunglasses.
 We have a cooler with ice for drinks and a refrigerator for food on board.

-Yes, alcohol is allowed.
-Please keep drinking under control.
-Belligerence will not be tolerated.
+Yes, alcohol is allowed but please keep the drinking under control.

 All of the fish we catch is yours to keep.
 Many charters keep half the fish to sell.
 This is illegal in the state of Florida.
 We will filet and bag any fish you would like to take home.
 On many occasions, our clients choose to take fish to a restaurant nearby and have it cooked after the charter.
 We will fillet the fish and point you in the right direction if you would like to go this route.